team20/team20.github.io/suppliers_and_lambda_expressions.md

 	m_driveSubsystem.setDefaultCommand(new DefaultDriveCommand(
 		() -> m_controller.getRawAxis(0)));

 Now `getRawAxis` won't get called until some code in `DefaultDriveCommand` calls it.
 When it does call it, it will get the state of the joystick, which can be used to move the robot.
-But what does that code look like?
-The command constructor will accept a variable with the type `Supplier<Double>`, and the code will call the `get` method on the variable to get the joystick state.

-Example:
+Example
+---
 	public class DefaultDriveCommand extends CommandBase {
 		private final Supplier<Double> m_forwardSpeed;